openjournals/joss/docs/announcement.md

 In the long term we should move away from closed/proprietary solutions such as Scopus and Web of Science that primarily track papers and their citations, and instead move to tools that can track things without DOIs such as http://depsy.org.
 However, that's the long-term fix, and not the one that helps the [research software engineers](http://www.rse.ac.uk/who.html) of today.

 If software papers are currently the best solution for gaining career credit for software, then shouldn't we make it as easy as possible to create a software paper?
-Building high quality software is already a lot of work—what if we could make the process of writing a software paper take less than an hour?
+Building high quality software is already a lot of work — what if we could make the process of writing a software paper take less than an hour?

 ## The Journal of Open Source Software